Discover 6 reasons why Queen Elizabeth loved her private royal train

 Home from home

 The inside of the train is surprisingly modest and unadorned.
-The no-nonsense Queen is said to like it this way and loves the fact that her corgis can get on board too.
+The no-nonsense Queen was said to have liked it this way and loved the fact that her corgis could get on board too.
 But it wasn’t always this way.
 One of the ornate carriages from Queen Victoria’s reign can now be seen at the National Railway Museum in York.

 Fond memories of Philip

-The Queen and her late husband the Duke of Edinburgh travelled frequently on the royal train and she has fond memories of their many happy journeys together around the United Kingdom.
+The Queen and her late husband the Duke of Edinburgh travelled frequently on the royal train and she had fond memories of their many happy journeys together around the United Kingdom.

 And memories of Meghan too..

 When Meghan Markle, the Duchess of Sussex, lived in the UK, she made a memorable trip with the Queen on the Royal Train to Cheshire.
 When they arrived, they performed a couple of successful functions together.
 Sadly, it doesn’t seem like Prince Harry will be travelling on the royal train anytime soon…